 The Booth School of Business at the University of Chicago offers an MBA program tailored to prepare its students for business leadership at a new level.
 You’ll experience an academic program that features an emphasis on analyzing problems, generating key insights, and implementing creative solutions.
 The curriculum is noted for its flexibility, with only one required course.
 This gives you the ability to target the depth of knowledge and skills in accounting that a potential employer will value.

-Many students at Chicago Booth pursue MBA interests in strategy, business development, and business design.
 From classroom academics to real-world experience, Booth offers a variety of different ways to explore the ever-changing business landscape.
 More than getting an MBA in business development or strategy alone, you are exposed to a broad business foundation with opportunities to build upon your unique educational and professional background.
+The MBA at Chicago Booth allows you to pursue a variety of interests through specializations in:

 College Choice Score: 94.29